angshul004/fingerprint-attendance/README.md

 5. Upload the code in arduino and run.

 ### Working
-We have used 4 push buttons which are used to control the entire system.
+We have used 4 push buttons which are used to control the system.
 The functions of each button are:
-1. Register/Back Button – Used for enrolling new fingerprints as well as reversing the back process or going back
+1. Register/Back Button – Used for enrolling new fingerprints or going back
 2. Delete/OK Button – This Button is used for deleting the earlier stored fingerprint system as well as granting access as an OK selection.
 3. Forward Button – Used for moving forward while selecting the memory location for storing or deleting fingerprints.
 4. Reverse Button – Used for moving backward while selecting memory location for storing or deleting fingerprints.

-Enrolling New Fingerprint: To enroll New Fingerprint Click on the Enroll button.
+Enrolling New Fingerprint: To enroll New Fingerprint Click on the Register button.
 Then select the memory location where you want to store your fingerprint using the UP/DOWN button.
 Then click on OK.
 Put your finger and remove your finger as the LCD instructs.
 Put your finger again.
 So finally your fingerprint gets stored.

 Deleting Stored Fingerprint: To delete the fingerprint which is already clicked on DEL Button.
 Then select the memory location where your fingerprint was stored earlier using the UP/DOWN button.
 Then click on OK.
-So finally your fingerprint is deleted.
+So fingerprint is deleted.

-Downloading Data: Simply click on Register/Back Button and reset the button together.
-At this movement, the serial monitor should be opened.
+Downloading Data: Simply click on Register/Back Button and reset the button together. the serial monitor will be opened.

 ### snapshot
 ![WhatsApp Image 2024-11-10 at 14 03 29_f0b7d277](https://github.com/user-attachments/assets/46b5bc61-741b-428c-8b89-27982c3d872c)